jamestalmage/fallback-cli/readme.md

 *optional*

-Allows you to intercept the `require` of your cliModule.
+Intercept the `require` of your CLI module.

 Type: `callback(cliModulePath)`